-The folks at PreSonus have faced this problem from both sides of the Front-of-House console and confronted the problem head-on with the classic StudioLive® mixers by adding QMix™ control.
-QMix, and its successors, is an app that runs on your mobile device to remotely control the aux mixes on your StudioLive mixer.
+The folks at PreSonus have faced this problem from both sides of the Front-of-House console and confronted the problem head-on with the classic StudioLive® digital mixers by adding QMix™ control.
+QMix, and its successors, is an app that runs on your mobile device to remotely control the aux mixes on your StudioLive digital mixer.

 For example, PreSonus QMix®-UC gives up to 16 musicians control over the relative mix levels of their own monitor mixes and makes creating these mixes easy with the Wheel of Me view.
 This lets you select multiple "Me" channels and turn them all up in your monitor at the same time, while controlling the relative balance between “Me” and the rest of the band.